Home | The Boat | First Mate | Admiral | Guestbook

 Bear's son Drew is quite the deck hand.
 He came aboard and visited while I ran a power cord from my boat to the WetSnail32.* In the meantime his dad (Bear) was in the holy place, aka engine room/bilge.
 Drew and I watched a DVD while Bear worked on his Thursday's Child.
 Popcorn was involved too.

-I also sent over my Third Edition copy of Calder's Mechanical and Electrical Manual so Bear could see if it had any ideas for him.
+Calder's Boatowners Mechanical and Electrical Manual so Bear could see if it had any ideas for him.
 In the meantime I shut down my refrigerator so all the power from my solar panels could be used to recharge the batteries on Thursday's Child.

 While watching the movie with Drew I guessed that cooking would probably not be the first thing on Bear's mind after spending hours in the holy space so I fixed a clam specialty (alas, without shrimp) for us.
 Nothing fancy -- and Barry (aka Bear) made Drew's favorite garlic bread.
+We needed the food and relaxation.

-Leftovers were not an issue, and Drew is correct: that was some amazing garlic bread his dad made.
+Leftovers were not an issue, and Drew is correct:

 That is life on the water.
 You meet folks, give them a hand if possible and then pass along to the next stop.
-It's nice to be able to help though I did wish so much that the power would have enabled Thursday's Child's engine (a Perkins 108) to work again.
+It is nice to be able to help though I did wish so much that the power would have enabled Thursday's Child's engine (a Perkins 108) to work again.

 I'd lost a bit of my weather window but the forecast was for 1-2' seas in the upcoming three days so I felt confident that the decision to help was a wise one.
 I should have known better.
-[I am glad I tried to help and would do the same again -- but the NOAA weather forecaster can kiss my transom.]
+I am glad I tried to help and would do the same again -- but the NOAA weather forecaster can kiss my transom.

 Have you ever run into someone in the middle of nowhere who needed assistance?